Youseii/DevOps-Scripts/ServiceNow/README.md

 ## 🔧 ServiceNow

-Scripts in this section are using the ServiceNow API to get metrics and data usefull for are automation project. ( for example, CIs, Incidents, Changes, ..).
+Scripts in this section are using the ServiceNow API to get metrics and data usefull for are automation project. ( for example, CIs, Incidents, Changes, ..)

 ### 📂 Configuration requise

+For the python environment, I'm using `python3.12` using mostly `requests`, `sys`, `json` packages.

 To execute these scripts, you will necessary need a `credentials.json` file that contains sensitive information ( password, username, client_secret, ..)